marcodpt/paw/README.md

  - [JSON Schema](https://github.com/json-schema-org/json-schema-spec): A level
 of abstraction to bring user-defined tables and forms to the application with minimum effort and maximum customization.

 ## TODO
+ - no default option fail to expose error message
  - form width to user space, very intrusive
  - href target blank not working
  - allow build be a promise